DuranDrop-Dev/Wordle/README.md

 ## Future updates

--Squares need to turn yellow if the letter is used in the wordle but is not in the right position
+-Squares need to turn yellow if the letter is used in the wordle but is not in the right position =User input should allow existing words only
+-Onscreen keyboard

 ## Known Issues